djipco/surface-scanmeister/README.md

 When `ui=0`, the Parameters panel, top strip, bottom command strip, and Stats panel are initially hidden.
 When `ui=0&guerilla=1`, only the Guerilla panel is shown.
 When `ui=1`, the regular UI is shown, but the Guerilla panel is still shown only if `guerilla=1` is present.
+In Guerilla mode, moving the mouse does not reveal the regular UI.
+Press `P` to toggle it manually.

 To open the client automatically when the `scanmeister` desktop session starts, add the launcher to the user's autostart folder: